dealeska/dealeska/README.md

 ## I'm a student of BSUIR
 - ⚡I like to write code
-- ✨I want to write tg-bot
+- ✨I want to write a game
 - 🤔to be continued...

 ### Me: